-Dracut Housing Authority is a public housing agency in Dracut, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of November 14th, 2018, Dracut Housing Authority has 1 waiting lists that are open now or opening soon.
+Dracut Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 30th, 2022, Dracut Housing Authority has 1 waiting lists that are open now or opening soon.

 Dracut Housing Authority serves Dracut.

-As of 11/14/2018, it is not known if Dracut Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 06/30/2022, it is not known if Dracut Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Dracut Housing Authority manages 67 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Dracut Housing Authority manages 67 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 4% having issued approximately 18 vouchers in the past year.
 The average voucher holder has received housing benefits for 9 years and 7 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 104 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.4 persons and has a household income of $20,642 per year.
 92% of households were very low income (VLI) and 65% were extremely low income (ELI).
 41% of households had wages as a major source of income, 1% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 56% of households had other income (Social Security, Disability or Pension) as their major source of income.